bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ## Using HttpClient to Make a Request

-<a href="https://angular.io/api/common/http/HttpClient" >HttpClient</a> is a class with methods for making HTTP requests.
-Methods will return <a href="https://angular.io/guide/observables" >RxJS Observables</a>.
+<a href="https://angular.io/api/common/http/HttpClient">HttpClient</a> is a class with methods for making HTTP requests.
+Methods will return <a href="https://angular.io/guide/observables">RxJS Observables</a>.

 @sourceref ./http.html
 @codepen